Aaron Katebe: International career

 Katebe was a member of the Zambian U-17 team that participated in a 4-Nation invitational U-17 Tournament in the UAE.
 The team placed 3rd, taking home a bronze medal.
 He then participated in the COSAFA U-20 Tournament the following year, winning the Championship.

 Katebe earned his first full cap for Zambia in a goalless draw against Angola in a friendly match on 16 May 2012 in Luanda.
 Katebe played the entire 90 minutes in defence, playing first as a center back and then moving into the defensive midfield position.
-Katebe subsequently has featured for the Zambian national team in matches against Malawi, South Korea and Zimbabwe and Saudi Arabia.
+Katebe subsequently has featured for the Zambia national team in matches against Malawi, South Korea and Zimbabwe and Saudi Arabia.

-He has been called up several times for the Zambian National Team and has featured in friendly matches, the 2015 COSAFA Cup (where he scored 2 goals), and several African Nations Cup qualifiers.
+He has been called up several times for the Zambia national team and has featured in friendly matches, the 2015 COSAFA Cup (where he scored 2 goals), and several African Nations Cup qualifiers.